LivelyDismay/tempus-maledictum/README.md

 ---

 ### Pre-Installation

+## This section is the part that is most often overlooked by people.

+# PLEASE DO THIS PART.

 You need a legal copy of the latest version of Skyrim Anniversary Edition through Steam, with all DLCs - yes, including the paid AE DLC.
 No, I won't make a version without the AE content.
  - If you haven't already done this since purchasing AE, launch the game through Steam and allow Skyrim to download all the Creation Club files.